vsoch/post-label-container/README.md

 2. Use a GitHub workflow to apply a label and deploy.
 We have three methods:
   a.
 Use the [Multi architecture](.github/workflows/build-deploy.yaml) workflow to build a matrix of containers and apply the label post build for multiple arches
   b.
 A [simpler workflow](.github/workflows/simple-build-deploy.yaml) that does the same
   c.
-Use [crane](.github/workflows/crane-build-deploy.yaml) to mutate the existing config and add the same new label.
+Use [crane](.github/workflows/crane-build-deploy.yaml) to mutate the existing config and add the same new label, but only works after push.

 The first workflow uses buildx, but separates arches into separate builds, each with a different container architecture (and tagged appropriately).